Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm.md

 Understanding each OOP feature with comprehensive examples helps students apply these concepts effectively in their own programs.

-!!! example "Think Like a Gamer! 🎮"
+/// admonition | Think Like a Gamer! 🎮
+    type: example

 **Object-Oriented Programming is everywhere around you:**

 - **Minecraft:** Every block, tool, and mob is an object with properties and behaviors
 - **Fortnite:** Your character, weapons, and vehicles are all objects
 - **Discord:** Messages, servers, and users are objects with specific attributes and actions
 - **Spotify:** Songs, playlists, and artists are objects that interact with each other

+///

 #### **Objects**
 Objects are instances of classes that combine data (attributes) and behavior (methods).
 Each object maintains its own state and exposes methods to interact with that state.